concur/developer.concur.com/src/api-guides/ERP-integration/erp-integration.markdown

 The GET Report Details API request will produce an Entry ID that will be used in this API request.
 The result will produce a URL that the ERP Partner can use in a separate browser session to render the image.
 This URL is short-lived (15 minutes).
 If the URL expires, then the ERP Partner can retry the same call to get another URI to render the image.

-> For the purposes of this API, the parameter variable {id} is acquired from the v2 GET Report Details API: `EntryImageID`.
+> For the purposes of this API, the parameter variable {id} is acquired from the v2 GET Report Details API: `EntryID`.

 ### <a name="integration-manage-lists"></a>Manage lists of Cost Object codes